Vegan Pop Tarts are way better than boxed pop tarts. There's an easy Instant Pot Jam recipe too so go ahead and make homemade pop tarts this weekend.

 - PB&J: Use a thin layer of peanut butter and a layer of jelly for a delicious peanut butter & jelly pop tart.

 Leftover homemade pop tarts will keep for up to one week in the fridge.
 Once they are cooled, store in an airtight container in the fridge.
-But the vegan pop tarts are at their crispiest and flakiest right after making.
+They are at their crispiest and flakiest right after making.

 Recipe tips